 As a final example, we often survey low-incidence groups of consumers, such as people who use a product with low market share or who suffer a rare chronic ailment.
 For one project, we received quotes from 11 different panel providers: prices ranged from $6 to $95 per respondent, and – due to different sized panels – providers reported that they could provide between 20 and 3,100 respondents each.
 As a result, we could provide 100 responses at a cost of $7.08, 200 for $8.04, 300 for $8.36, or 2,000 for $32.69 apiece.

-The average B2B survey published in a news release has 500 responses, and the average B2C survey has 1,000 – but for some audiences, due to diseconomies of scale, these sample sizes are just not feasible.
+B2B surveys published in a news release have a median of 500 responses, and B2Cs survey have a median of 1,200 – but for some audiences, due to diseconomies of scale, these sample sizes are just not feasible.